intrigueio/intrigue-core/README.md

 $ cp config/config.json.default config/config.json

 # Build the container and run it
-$ docker-compose build && docker-compose up # and we're up on :7778
+$ docker-compose build && docker-compose up # and we're up on :7777
 ```

+*PROTIP: Using Docker, we can add many sidekiq workers, allowing us to scale horizontally.
+To set up the Intrigue infrastructure, we've provided a minimal docker-compose.yml.
+This requires docker and docker-compose.
+Stop by the chat linked above if you're interested in more details.*

 Now that you have a working environment, browse to the web interface.